BindBC/bindbc-opus/README.md

 If you need to use opusfile, or opusenc, then you will have to add the appropriate version identifiers to `versions` in your dub configuration.
 For a list of library version identifiers, see [Library versions](#library-versions).

-If using static bindings, then you will also need to add the name of each library you're using to `libs`.
+If you're using static bindings, then you will also need to add the name of each library you're using to `libs`.

 Example __dub.json__
 ```json